-Processing Data Subject Any operation or set of operations which is performed on personal data or on data sets of personal data, whether or not by automated means, such as : collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use , disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction (Article 4(2)) Is the individual to whom the personal data relates.
+Consent A patient's agreement for a health professional to provide care.
+Patients may indicate consent non-verbally (for example by presenting their arm for their pulse to be taken), orally, or in writing.
+For the consent to be valid, the patient must: be competent to take the decision. have received sufficient information to take it and not be acting under duress.
+Due Regard Having due regard for advancing equality involves: Removing or minimising disadvantages suffered by people due to their protected characteristics.
+Taking steps to meet the needs of people from protected groups where these are different from the needs of other people.
+Encouraging people from protected groups to participate in public life or in other activities where their participation is disproportionately low.
+Processing Any operation or set of operations which is performed on personal data or on data sets of personal data, whether or not by automated means, such as: collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use , disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction (Article 4(2)) Data Subject Is the individual to whom the personal data relates.
 Disclosure The passing of information from the Data Controller to another organisation / individual Personal Data Is information about a living, identifiable individual.
 This will include any opinion expressed about an individual.
-It need not be particularly sensitive information, and can be as little as a name and address.
+It need not be particularly sensitive information and can be as little as a name and address.
 Primary uses Information used for healthcare and medical purposes.
 This would directly contribute to the treatment, diagnosis or the care of the individual.
 This also includes relevant supporting administrative processes and audit/assurance of the quality of healthcare services provided Safe Haven Term used to explain either a secure physical location or the agreed set of administrative arrangements that are in place within the organisation to ensure personal confidential information is communicated safely and securely.
 It is a safeguard for confidential information which enters or leaves the organisation whether this is by fax, post, email, telephone or other means.
 Any members of staff handling confidential information must adhere to safe haven principles.

-Special Category Data Under GDPR this is defined as: a) The racial or ethnic origin of the data subject b) His political opinions c) Her religious or philosophical beliefs d) Whether he is a member of a trade union e) Genetic data (for the purpose of identifying a unique person) f) Biometric data (for the purpose of identifying a unique person) g) Data concerning her health; or h) Data concerning a natural person's sex life or sexual orientation (Article 9(1) Secondary uses For non-healthcare and medical purposes.
-Generally this could be for research purposes, audits, service management, commissioning, contract monitoring and reporting facilities.
-When personal confidential data is used for secondary purposes this should, where appropriate, be limited and de-identified so that the secondary use process is confidential.
-UK GDPR Provides controls on the handling of personal identifiable information for all living individuals.
-Central to the Regulations are (the Retained compliance with the principles, designed to protect the rights of (EU) General individuals about whom personal data is processed Data Protection Regulation 2016/679)
+Special Category Data Under GDPR this is defined as: The racial or ethnic origin of the data subject His political opinions Her religious or philosophical beliefs Whether he is a member of a trade union Genetic data (for the purpose of identifying a unique person) Biometric data (for the purpose of identifying a unique person) Data concerning her health; or Data concerning a natural person's sex life or sexual orientation (Article 9(1)) Secondary uses For non-healthcare and medical purposes.
+Generally, this could be for research purposes, audits, service management, commissioning, contract monitoring and reporting facilities.
+When personal confidential data is used for secondary purposes, this should, where appropriate, be limited and de-identified so that the secondary use process is confidential.
+UK GDPR (the Retained (EU) General Data Protection Regulation 2016/679) Provides controls on the handling of personal identifiable information for all living individuals.
+Central to the Regulations are compliance with the principles, designed to protect the rights of individuals about whom personal data is processed

-1.0.
-Purpose of the Policy
+2.0 Purpose of the Policy